cis3296s22/prj-youtubestats/README.md

 10) Give the file the path to the Takeout folder.
 11) Wait for it to open in the browser with your analysis.

+## Installation for MacOS using source code in an IDE.

+1) Download the source code.
+2) Download to latest version of Python (Python 3.10 is a good one)
+3) Extract all of the files.
+4) Right click the folder that contains all the source code and open in your prefered IDE.
+5) install requirements by:
+    ``` $ pip install -r requirements.txt
+7) Install required Certificates:
+locate where you have python downloaded (/User/Applications/Python 3.10 and double click the folder, then double click "Install Certificates.command"
+or ```$ pip install certifi ``` using your terminal
+6) Sign into your YouTube account and create a new export of only your YouTube and YouTube Music data.
+7) Export only once in the form of a zip file and download.
+8) Extract the files from the zip folder into your downloads.
+This should create a takeout folder
+9) run youtube_history.py in your IDE terminal with:
+    ``` $ python youtube_history.py --takeout /path/to/Takeout
+    Example: ``` user$ python youtube_history.py --takeout /U/Users/alec/Downloads/Takeout
+10) The program will open a window in a browser that displays your YouTube stats

 ## Usage